bnsreenu/TMA-dearray-stain-separation/README.md

 # TMA-dearray-stain-separation

-This repository contains Python scripts for the analysis of Tissue Microarray (TMA) core images, specifically designed to support the work published in the publication titled: **"GASP-1 overexpression is involved in the development of BPH and progression of early-stage prostatic malignant diseases to prostate cancer."** (Manuscript not submitted yet.)
+This repository contains Python scripts for the analysis of Tissue Microarray (TMA) core images, specifically designed to support the work published in the publication titled: **"GASP-1 overexpression is involved in the development of BPH and progression of early-stage prostatic malignant diseases to prostate cancer."** (Manuscript is currently under review.)

 ## Overview